YasLbk/dockerPrometheusGrafana/README.md

+### Info
-- this project is based on fork of two docker container images : docker-elk, dockerprom
+This project is based on fork of two docker container images : docker-elk, dockerprom
+### Goal

-- goal is to monitor local and containers metrics like cpu usage, memory usage, http requests, network conenctions ...
+Goal is to monitor local and containers metrics like cpu usage, memory usage, http requests, network conenctions ...
+### Results

-- captures in out/
+captures in out/